Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in megabytes per second) that can be transported across the external memory interface in a second.
-It's calculated by multiplying the bus width by its memory clock speed.
-If the card has DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of Render Output Units by the the core speed of the card.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of megabytes per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the card's bus width by the speed of its memory.
+If the card has DDR type memory, it should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly record to the local memory in a second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of Render Output Units by the the core speed of the card.
 ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+The actual pixel rate also depends on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices